janolaf/docs.janolaf.ca/docs/Podman/03-systemd.md

 tags: [podman, systemd, pod]
 ---

-# Generating systemd service file for containers
+# Generating systemd service files

 If everything is working as intended, all that is left is to generate the systemd service file, enable it and see if it works.